Esketit Review: P2P Lending Platform in Transition!

 Buyback Guarantee

-Esketit offers also the concept of a buyback guarantee, whereby the loans are repurchased by the lenders after the loans are +60 days late in the repayment schedule.
-In addition, some lenders offer an additional group guarantee as a liability option.
+Esketit promotes the concept of a buyback guarantee, whereby the loans are repurchased by the lenders after the loans are 60+ days late in the repayment schedule.
+Here, also the accrued interest is reimbursed.

 Esketit Taxes